dnlmoreno/VT_Model_for_LightCurves_Classification/README.md

 ## Inference

 Inference is performed at the end of the training script `run_online.py`.
-However, if for any reason you want to use a trained model for inference, you can update the main part of `scripts/predict_clf.py` with the appropriate values for the following variables:
+However, if you need to use a trained model for inference separately, update the main part of `scripts/predict_clf.py` with the appropriate values for the following variables:

 * `exp_name`: *<mlflow_experiment_name>*
 * `run_name`: <mlflow_run_name>